 - Develop a critical understanding of the advantages and disadvantages of the major research methods used in psychology

 The learning and teaching methods include:

-- Lectures or 2 hours duration for 11 weeks
+- Lectures of two hours duration for 11 weeks

 - Use of Surrey Learn discussion board facility